ChrickeR/chricker.github.io/_posts/assignments/2023-01-26-monolithicthinking.md

 Understanding the different types of monoliths and coupling can help businesses identify and mitigate complexity in the workplace.
 By breaking down large, interconnected systems into smaller, more manageable components, businesses can make changes or modifications more easily and quickly.
 This can help businesses remain competitive and reduce their costs in the long run.

 One way of doing this is the domain driven approach.
 Domain Driven Development and bounded context are two of the most powerful tools in software development.
-Both concepts help to create efficient and effective software solutions by making sure that the code is organized around meaningful business domains.
+Both concepts help to create efficient and effective software solutions by making sure that the solution is organized around meaningful business domains.

 Domain driven design (DDD) is an approach to software development that focuses on the underlying structure of a software system and the domain it operates in.
 It emphasizes the importance of exploring and understanding the domain before attempting to develop a software solution.
 By understanding the underlying business requirements and mapping them to software elements, the development process becomes much more focused and efficient.